Antenna Grounding Planes

 And you are actually ready for the future or for antennas not utilized with boosters too.

-The FCC auctioned off the spectrum used by TV channels 30 - 51 to the cellular carriers - this will open up spectrum potentially as low as 550MHz for cellular use.
+The FCC auctioned off the spectrum used by TV channels 30 - 51 to the cellular carriers - this opened up spectrum potentially as low as 550MHz for cellular use.
 T-Mobile has been utilizing Band 71 in the 600Mhz range for its long-range coverage, and more and more antennas are coming out to support this frequency.

 550MHz has a quarter wavelength distance of 5.375" - which is still covered by an 8" x 8" sheet.